Back Home

 A "chang dok" is a set of "hang ha li", put in half circles, the smaller in front, the bigger at the back.

-Hi Suk approach is double: to carry on the "hang ha li" tradition, and to turn them into present day objects.
+Hi Suk's approach is double: to carry on the "hang ha li" tradition, and to turn them into present day objects.

 By playing with sizes, shapes and colors, Hi Suk projects the "hang ha li" towards modernity, turning them into purely art objects.